turi-code/userguide/deployment/pipeline-ec2-hadoop.md

 2
 ```

-Jobs can be cancelled using [job.cancel()](https://dato.com/products/create/docs/generated/graphlab.deploy.Job.cancel.html); note that for an EC2 cluster this does not stop the EC2 hosts.
+Jobs can be cancelled using [`job.cancel`](https://dato.com/products/create/docs/generated/graphlab.deploy.Job.cancel.html); note that for an EC2 cluster this does not stop the EC2 hosts.

 ```python
 job.cancel()
 ```

-For Hadoop-specific job failures (for instance, preemption), you can use the [job.get_error()](https://dato.com/products/create/docs/generated/graphlab.deploy.Job.get_error.html) API.
+For Hadoop-specific job failures (for instance, preemption), you can use the [`job.get_error`](https://dato.com/products/create/docs/generated/graphlab.deploy.Job.get_error.html) API.

+It is possible that a job succeeds, but tasks inside a job fail.
+To debug this, use the [`job.get_metrics`](https://dato.com/products/create/docs/generated/graphlab.deploy.Job.get_metrics.html) API.

 ** EC2 Notes **